Nellybuilds/MovieMoodPicker/replit.md

 ## Overview

-This is a full-stack movie recommendation application built with React, Express.js, and PostgreSQL.
-The app helps users discover movies based on their mood and genre preferences, featuring both random selection and AI-powered recommendations using OpenRouter/Anthropic AI.
+This is a streamlined full-stack movie recommendation application built with React, Express.js, and PostgreSQL.
+The app uses natural language processing to understand user emotions and provides AI-powered movie recommendations through OpenRouter/Anthropic AI.
+Users simply describe how they feel in plain English, and the AI matches them with perfect movies from a curated database of 242+ films.

 ## System Architecture